wmcics30/cs30-major-project-4pics/proposal.md

 - four picture system -> put up the four pictures in a 2x2 grid
 - number of letter blanks for level word
 - when press key, letter into blank
+- when press backspace letter deletes
 - when press try word/enter key or when blanks full, check if word is correct
     - if correct checkmark appear to indicate correct
         - move to next level screen
     - if incorrect, x and go back to being able to type guesses
+- background music
+- sound effects
+    - when type letter
+    - when get correct
+    - when get wrong
+    - when screen change (?)
 - level presets:
     - images
     - common word answer